omdevteam/om/docs/html/_sources/documentation_local.rst.txt

 not designed or optimized for the limited resources of a laptop or a small desktop machine.
 Furthermore, when running OnDA locally, it is often very hard or impossible to connect to the facility frameworks to retrieve data.
-Therefore, the following paragraphs contain instructions aimed at running OnDA to process files written by the Pilatus detector (relatively small in size), stored in a folder on the local machine.
+Therefore, the following paragraphs contain instructions aimed at getting OnDA to process files written by the Pilatus detector (relatively small in size), stored in a folder on the local machine.
 This is a good choice for debugging or demonstration purposes.